 For a long time, scientists thought that the release of dopamine reflected pleasure or liking, but numerous studies now suggest that dopamine release is more about wanting.
 And not normal, run-of-the-mill wanting—but intense craving.

 For example, mice that have been genetically engineered to release more dopamine than normal, seem to crave food in a way that normal mice don’t.
 For one thing, they will run much faster and farther to get it compared with normal mice.

-Conversely, mice that have been engineered NOT to produce dopamine exhibit the opposite symptoms.
+Conversely, mice that have been engineered not to produce dopamine exhibit the opposite symptoms.
 They don’t show any signs of wanting food at all.
 In fact, they won’t bother to walk across their cage to eat even if they’re starving to death.

-On the other hand, these genetic alterations in dopamine levels don’t seem to influence how much the mice LIKE food.
+On the other hand, these genetic alterations in dopamine levels don’t seem to influence how much the mice like food.
 For example, mice typically exhibit characteristic facial expressions and mouth movements when they eat something they particularly like.

 But mice that produce more dopamine than normal don’t produce any more of these characteristic expressions when they eat than other mice do.
-And mice that produce less dopamine don’t produce fewer such expressions.
+Similarly, mice that produce less dopamine don’t produce fewer such expressions.

-We’re talking about short-term cravings like wanting to eat some chocolate even though you’re going to eat dinner soon.
-Or wanting to watch the next episode of a TV show that you’re binging, even though it’s late and you need to get up early.
+We’re talking about short-term cravings like wanting to eat some chocolate even though you’re going to eat dinner soon, or wanting to watch the next episode of a TV show that you’re binging, even though it’s late and you need to get up early.

 Reward Prediction Error